lwekuiper/statamic-ssg/content/collections/pages/home.md

 template: home
 blueprint: pages
 ---
-## Welcome to your brand new Statamic site!
+## Welcome to your brand new Statamic site 2!

 Not sure what to do next?
 Here are a few ideas, but feel free to explore in your own way, in your own time.